Ultra-extreme high-frequency-peaked BL Lacs: A potential population of MeV synchrotron blazars

-It is interesting to remark that UEHBLs could represent an exceptional class of sources.
-In fact, contrary to standard blazars, their emission would be dominated by synchrotron radiation, since inverse Compton contribution is strongly quenched by Klein-Nishina suppression.
-This peculiarity could potentially have an impact on the variability properties of these sources.
-Indeed, a source dominated by the pressure of non-thermal electrons and whose cooling is dominated by synchrotron losses could be subject to the radiative thermal instability discussed by \cite{marscher80}.
-A small increase of the magnetic field in limited portions of the flow can in fact lead to a collapse of the region due to the increased cooling rate of the relativistic electrons and consequent loss in pressure.
-The rapid radiative losses suffered by the electrons during the compression would produce a rapid increase of the emissivity, with flares potentially detectable in the MeV band.
+It is interesting to note that UEHBLs might represent an exceptional class of sources.
+In contrast to standard blazars, their emission would be dominated by synchrotron radiation, since inverse-Compton contribution is strongly quenched by Klein-Nishina suppression.
+This peculiarity might affect the variability properties of these sources.
+A source dominated by the pressure of nonthermal electrons and whose cooling is dominated by synchrotron losses might indeed be subject to the radiative thermal instability discussed by \cite{marscher80}.
+A small increase in the magnetic field in limited portions of the flow can, in fact, lead to a collapse of the region due to the increased cooling rate of the relativistic electrons and consequent loss in pressure.
+The rapid radiative losses suffered by the electrons during the compression would produce a rapid increase in the emissivity, with flares potentially detectable in the MeV band.

-As already outlined, in a purely leptonic scenario the inverse Compton emission is expected to be suppressed, since most electrons scatter photons in the Klein–Nishina regime.
-Consequently, as illustrated in \fig{seds_and_sensitivities}, UEHBLs should remain undetectable by CTA.
+As already outlined, in a purely leptonic scenario, the inverse-Compton emission is expected to be suppressed, since most electrons scatter photons in the Klein–Nishina regime.
+Consequently, as illustrated in \fig{seds_and_sensitivities}, UEHBLs are expected to remain undetectable by CTA.
 However, we cannot exclude that other mechanisms can result in a detectable flux even at these energies.
-First, the emission could originate from a nonthermal hadronic component producing synchrotron radiation at TeV energies \citep[e.g.,][]{mannheim93, aharonian00, mucke+01}.
-Alternatively, a second emission region further downstream in the jet might exist, where nonthermal electrons generate infrared/radio photons.
-These photons could then be upscattered by the nonthermal electrons in the primary emission region in the Thomson regime, giving rise to a bright inverse Compton bump detectable by CTA.
-Variability studies could help discriminate between these two scenarios.
-Rapid variability on timescales of hours would disfavor the hadronic model, since the synchrotron cooling timescale for protons is expected to be orders of magnitude longer.
+First, the emission might originate from a nonthermal hadronic component producing synchrotron radiation at TeV energies \citep[e.g.,][]{mannheim93, aharonian00, mucke+01}.
+Alternatively, a second emission region farther downstream in the jet might exist, where nonthermal electrons generate infrared/radio photons.
+These photons might then be upscattered by the nonthermal electrons in the primary emission region in the Thomson regime, giving rise to a bright inverse-Compton bump detectable by CTA.
+Variability studies might help us to distinguish between these two scenarios.
+A rapid variability on timescales of hours would disfavor the hadronic model, since the synchrotron cooling timescale for protons is expected to be orders of magnitude longer.